windwalker-io/framework/src/Database/README.md

 ### DB Object is Singleton

-We can always get only one DB object, it can make sure we have only one connection at one time.
+We always get only one DB object, it can make sure we have only one connection at one time.

 ``` php
 // Same as previous DB object
 $db = DatabaseFactory::getDbo();
 ```

-But every database driver can has one object, this allow us to operate multiple DB connections to different DB services.
+Every database driver has one object, this allow us to operate multiple DB connections to different DB services.

 ``` php
 // Get other driver